Assassination and terrorism in Iran: 1998 Mazar-i-Sharif killings

 On August 8, 1998, the Taliban, assisted by Al-Qaeda, attacked the Afghan city of Mazar-i-Sharif, killing 11 Iranian diplomats and journalists along with thousands of Afghan civilians, in what was considered an attack motivated by takfir against Shias.

-More infuriating for Iran was the fact that Pakistan's ISI had guaranteed their security.
+More infuriating for Iran was that Pakistan's ISI had guaranteed their security.

 Tehran had earlier contacted the Pakistan government to guarantee the security of their Consulate, because the Iranians knew that ISI officers had driven into Mazar with the Taliban.
 The Iranians had thought that Dost Mohammed's unit had been sent to protect them so had welcomed them at first. ....
 At first the Taliban refused to admit the whereabouts of the diplomats but then as international protests and Iranian fury increased, they admitted that the diplomats had been killed, not on official orders but by renegade Taliban.
 But reliable sources said that Dost Mohammed had spoken to Mullah Omar on his wireless to ask whether the diplomats should be killed and Omar had given the go-ahead."

 Iran was also angry at the lack of support from Western countries, particularly America, which considered Iran an enemy.
 Referring to the attack, Iranian Supreme Leader Khamenei alleges that "neither the Americans, nor the Europeans, who are now pursuing Al-Qaeda agents as members of the most dangerous terror organization, showed any reaction at all."

 The Taliban were also thought to have "secretly" backed anti-regime Iranian groups.
 These groups received weapons and support from the Taliban and "Iranians were convinced that the Pakistanis were also sponsoring them."
 The group sought to overthrow the Shia Iranian government, despite the fact that Iran was overwhelmingly Shia.

-Iran responded to the killings by putting its forces on alert and moving troops to the Afghan border, though tensions would subside.
+The Iranian government responded to the killings by putting its forces on alert and moving troops to the Afghan border, though tensions would subside.